uni-courses/spiking-neural-network-of-dominating-set-approximation/README.md

 from the root directory of this project.

 ## Documentation
 The docstring documentation (template) was generated using `pyment`.
-The HTML documentation of the code was generated using `pdoc`.

 <!-- Un-wrapped URL's below (Mostly for Badges) -->
 [black_badge]: https://img.shields.io/badge/code%20style-black-000000.svg